noelalejandro/Max/NGEcho/README.md

 <img src="https://github.com/noelalejandro/Max/blob/main/assets/NGEcho/output.png" width="50%" height="50%">

 #### Alpha Test
-I used various forms of social media to reach out to musicians, colleagues, and anyone interested in trying out the device in order to provide feedback that I could then use to improve upon the design.
-I received messages an astounding 30 volunteers!
-I sent
+I used various forms of social media to reach out to musicians, colleagues, and anyone interested in trying out the device in order to provide feedback that I could use to improve upon its design.
+I received messages an astounding 30 volunteers and sent an email with the device attached.
+I didn't want to set too many parameters for their exploration, but I did ask for some specific feedback:
+#####
+How does it sound?
+Do the parameters make sense?
+What does it lack?
+What could be omitted?

 #### Re-Iterate